 Therefore, Lautenbach says that the deflationary policy will inevitably lead to a complete economic and political catastrophe.
 But there is a paradox, because in a depression, you have unused productive capacities and unemployed labor.
-And therefore, the problem is very simple to solve: The state must intervene, and create new national economic demand.
-The only precondition is that it must be something necessary to the economy, which represents a value increase, and it must be something which would have been done anyway, if the crisis had not existed.
+And therefore, the problem is very simple to solve: The state must inter vene, and create new national economic demand.
+The unit of trading account more closely.
+Examine the way in which such a unit is to be designed and managed.